apache/openwhisk/core/cosmosdb/cache-invalidator/README.md

 -->
 # OpenWhisk Cache Invalidator Service

-This service performs cache invalidation in OpenWhisk cluster to enable cache event propagation in multi region setups.
+This service performs cache invalidation in an OpenWhisk cluster to enable cache event propagation in multi region setups.

 ## Design

-OpenWhisk cluster uses a Kafka topic `cacheInvalidation` to communicate changes to any cached entity.
+An OpenWhisk cluster uses a Kafka topic `cacheInvalidation` to communicate changes to any cached entity.
 Messages on this topic are of the form

 ```json
 {"instanceId":"controller0","key":{"mainId":"guest/hello"}}
 ```

-When deploying multiple seprate cluster of OpenWhisk which do not share same Kafka instance we would need a way to propagate the cache change event across cluster.
+When deploying OpenWhisk across multiple nodes which do not share a common Kafka instance, we need a way to propagate the cache-change events across the cluster.
 For CosmosDB based setups this can be done by using [CosmosDB ChangeFeed][1] support.
 It enables reading changes that are made to any specific collection.

-This service makes use of [change feed processor java][2] library and listen to changes happening in `whisks` and `subject` collection and then convert them into Kafka message events which can be sent to `cacheInvalidation` topic of local cluster
+This service makes use of [change feed processor][2] java library and listen to changes happening in `whisks` and `subject` collections and then convert them into Kafka message events which can be sent to `cacheInvalidation` topic local to the cluster

 ## Usage